Recording Connection Audio Engineering School: Direct Access to the Music Industry

 There is another, unexpected benefit to in-studio training: the price.
 Because it costs a lot of money to build and maintain an on-campus recording facility (along with paying full-time instructors), many audio engineering schools charge excessive tuition rates to offset the costs.
 By placing students in existing, for-profit recording studios with working professionals, the Recording Connection bypasses those costs entirely, and is therefore able to offer the same intensity of training for a fraction of the cost.

 Industry professionals agree that it is much more effective to learn audio engineering from inside the industry itself than it is in a classroom.
-This is why the Recording Connection Audio Engineering School gives its students direct industry access through its extern-based learning approach.
+This is why the Recording Connection audio engineering school alternative gives its students direct industry access through its extern-based learning approach.